-Christmas Pud Girl III (sixpence surprise)
+Christmas Pud Girl (sixpence surprise)

 Artist's notes on style, materials and inspiration: